Blistt/Lab1_B/README.md

 #Sentiment Analysis

-Takes a link to a Reddit post, downloads all replies, and classifies each reply as either negative, neutral or positive.
+Takes a link to a Reddit post, downloads all replies, and classifies each reply as either negative, neutral or positive using NLTK's sentiment analysis.